shneeba/Pi/README.md

 static domain_name_servers=192.168.0.1 8.8.8.8 fd51:42f8:caae:d92e::1
 ```

-If you're really stuck and can't edit this file, make a backup and create a new file with the following exact contents (make sure you're not in vi `q!`):
+If you're really stuck and can't edit this file, make a backup and create a new file with the following exact contents (make sure you're not in vi `:q!`):

 `mv /etc/dhcpcd.conf /etc/dhcpcd.conf.backup`